Types of Reverse Mortgages

 Counseling

 Charges such as an origination fee, mortgage insurance premiums, closing costs and/or servicing fees may be assessed and will be added to the loan balance.
 The loan balance grows over time, and interest is added to that balance.
 Interest on a reverse mortgage is not deductible from your income tax until you repay all or part of the interest on the loan.
-Although the loan is non-recourse, at the maturity of the loan, the lender will have a claim against your property and you or your heirs may need to sell the property in order to repay the loan or use other assets to repay the loan in order to retain the property.
+Although the loan is non-recourse, at the maturity of the loan, the lender will have a claim against your property and you or your heirs may need to sell the property in order to repay the loan, refinance the loan with a new financing, or use other assets to repay the loan in order to retain the property.
 You should know that a reverse mortgage is a negative amortization loan which means that your mortgage balance will increase while your home equity decreases if you do not make principle and interest payments on your loan.
-This may make it more difficult to refinance the loan or to obtain cash upon the sale of the home.
 However, you will never owe more than the home is worth when the loan is repaid.

 This is not a commitment to lend.
-The borrower must meet all loan obligations, including living in the property as the principal residence and paying property charges, including property taxes, fees, and hazard insurance.
-The borrower must maintain the home.
-If the borrower does not meet these loan obligations, then the loan will need to be repaid.
+The borrower must meet all loan obligations, including living in the property as the principal residence and paying property charges, including property taxes, hazard insurance, HOA dues (as applicable) and maintaining the home in good condition.
+If the borrower does not meet these loan obligations, then the loan may become due and payable.
 Otherwise, the loan must be repaid when the last borrower passes away or sells the home.
 Prices, guidelines and minimum requirements are subject to change without notice.
 Some products may not be available in all states.
 Subject to review of credit and/or collateral; not all applicants will qualify for financing.
 It is important to make an informed decision when selecting and using a loan product; make sure to compare loan types when making a financing decision.
 This material has not been reviewed, approved or issued by HUD, FHA or any government agency.
 Rate is not affiliated with or acting on behalf of or at the direction of HUD, FHA or any other government agency.
 To find a Reverse Mortgage counselor near you, search the HECM Counselor Roster at https://entp.hud.gov/idapp/html/hecm_agency_look.cfm or call (800) 569-4287.